Lagator-Group/Plasmid-Assembly-TF-Annotation-Snakemake/README.md

 **Bug**: *This step does not currently work on the UoM CSF, but should work on local machines relatively quickly.*
 Ensure you have installed the `deeptfactor` conda env from `bin/env/deeptfactor.yml`.
 Script requires `fasta_plasmid` directory to be populated already as it gets the plasmid names from there.
-Run with `snakemake -s snakefile_deeptfactor -c8 --use-conda`.
+Run with `snakemake -s snakefile_deeptfactor -c8 --use-conda --conda-frontend conda`.
 Results will be output in `deeptfactor` directory.

 A summary of the results will output to `plasmid_summary.csv`.